BubbleBase64/.github/CODE_OF_CONDUCT.md

 - Undermining the project's mission of promoting critical thinking
 - Attempting to manipulate news content for personal or political gain

-**🏫 Academic Misconduct**
+**🔒 Academic Confidentiality**
-- Plagiarism or misrepresentation of others' work
-- Violating academic integrity standards
-- Sharing private academic information without permission
-- Interfering with the academic evaluation process
-- Misrepresenting project goals or achievements
+- Protecting proprietary project information and code
+- Respecting intellectual property and non-disclosure agreements
+- Maintaining confidentiality of internal discussions and decisions
+- Following university policies on academic project confidentiality

 **💼 Professional Misconduct**
 - Unwelcome sexual attention or advances